dehlen/DDImageView/Readme.md

 ## Installation

 Super simple.
 Just drag & drop DDImageView.h/.m into your project.
 In your Project, find the .xib or .storyboard file and go to the Identitiy inspector of your NSImageView.
-Just enter DDImageView in the Custom Class Textfield and you should good to go.
+Just enter DDImageView in the Custom Class Textfield and you should be good to go.

 ## Usage